-As shown in the "Delinquency Controversy" feature (see Box 1.5), a large body of research is now identifying a connection between violent video games, such as Call of Duty, Carmageddon, Postal 2, MadWorld, Manhunt, Gears of War 2, Thrill Kill, Splatterhouse, Grand Theft Auto V, Soldier of Fortune, Mortal Kombat X, and Dead Space, and aggressive behavior in children.
-One reason is that children and adolescents play video games often.
-On average, children ages 8 to 12 spend 4 to 5 hours each day in front of screens, mostly playing video games.
-Older adolescents spend more than 6 hours each day in front of media screens, again, often playing video games on their phone, tablet, or television.
-70 Because video games are interactive, the players often identify with and model the behavior of a specific character.
-Two aspects of this relationship may be harmful for children: (1) what they see in video games shapes their definition of what constitutes delinquent and criminal behavior and (2) more directly related to the game itself, what the child often sees in the game is a violent world, where he or she is required to shoot, rape, harm, and kill people, including prostitutes, innocent pedestrians, and police, to be successful.
-In addition, the sound effects in many of the video games manufactured in the 21st century are frightfully similar to reality; the shotgun reloads, the car swerves, and bodies fall.
+As shown in the "Delinquency Controversy" feature (see Box 1.5), a large body of research is now identifying a connection between violent video games, such as Call of Duty, Postal, MadWorld, Manhunt, Splatterhouse, Grand Theft Auto IV, Soldier of Fortune, Mortal Kombat IV, and Dead Space, and aggressive behavior in children.
+The Because video games are interactive, the players often identify with and model the behavior of a specific character.
+Two aspects of this relationship may be harmful for children: (1) what they see in video games shapes their definition of what constitutes delinquent and criminal behavior and (2) more directly related to the game itself, what the child often sees in the game is a violent world, where he